-It seems like you always get a cough, runny nose and itchy eyes this time of year.
+Does it seem like you always get a cough, runny nose and itchy eyes at certain times of year?
 In the past, you may have chalked it up to the cold or the flu.
-But, if you’re here, it’s likely you’re starting to suspect that allergies may be to blame for the symptoms you’re experiencing.
-So you may be asking, “How do I know if I have seasonal allergies?”
+But if you’re here, it’s likely you’re starting to suspect that allergies may be to blame for the symptoms you’re experiencing.
+So how do you know if you have seasonal allergies?

 Keep reading to find out more about seasonal allergy symptoms, causes, peak times and when you should get care.